Pinecone Backend

 | Qdrant Cloud | 1M+ | ~$25+ | Managed Qdrant, auto-scaling |

-Pinecone is the easiest to start with but becomes expensive at scale.
-For production agents processing large knowledge bases, self-hosted Postgres or Qdrant offer better cost efficiency and more features (hybrid search, knowledge graph).
+Pinecone is the easiest managed path to start with but becomes expensive at scale.
+For production agents processing large knowledge bases, Postgres or Qdrant usually offer better cost efficiency and more features, and Qdrant is the default OSS production recommendation.